-You can make this easy mushroom gravy at the last minute, but if you want to make it ahead, that works well too — I especially like to make it ahead if we’re having company.
+You can make this silky sauce at the last minute, but if you want to make it ahead, that works well too — I especially like to make it ahead if we’re having company.
 Keep in mind that when the gravy is refrigerated, it may thicken a little, so when you reheat it, you may need to add a little more stock to loosen the homemade mushroom gravy a little.
 Typically, I’ll add 3-4 tablespoons of stock and whisk it in until it’s smooth.

 No matter what you’re serving it with this easy mushroom gravy will be like the crowning jewel on top!